asaarashi/yii2-grid-view-state/README.md

 }
 ```
 ### Step 2
-Attach behavior to your GridView widget.
+Attach the filter behavior to your GridView widget.
 ```php
 GridView::widget([
 ...